wiljha/PizzaYa/README.md

 ## 3. General objective:

-To develop a web application in order to automatically register fast food purchase requirements
+PizzaYa is a web app that let you to increment your sales and improve the purchase process, automating the fast food market.

 ## 4. Specific objectives: